 So, you are going to be a Dad.
 Congratulation!

-In this post, I am going to guide you through each trimester so you know what to expect!
+In this post, I will guide you through each trimester so you know what to expect!

 Scratch that, there are LOADS of things you need to know about pregnancy.

-Before you prepare yourself for the childbirth, new Dads, you need to have a rundown on what you should expect from each trimester of the pregnancy!
+Before you prepare yourself for childbirth, new Dads need to have a rundown on what you should expect from each trimester of the pregnancy!

 luckily for you, I have you covered with this post!

-In this article, I am going to cover what a trimester is and what you can expect from your partner during each trimester, along with a brief description on what the baby is up to during their time in the womb.
+In this article, I will cover what a trimester is and what you can expect from your partner during each trimester, along with a brief description of what the baby is up to during their time in the womb.

-I will also give you some pointers on what is expected of a Dad during each of the trimesters and throughout the entire pregnancy!
+I will also give you some pointers on what is expected of a Dad during each trimester and throughout the entire pregnancy!